 If we live by the praise of men, we will die by their criticism.

 Vulnerability is not about oversharing either.
-Vulnerability is not outworking our offence, discomfort or rudeness on others.
-That is hurt speaking, attention seeking.
+Vulnerability is not outworking our offence, discomfort or rudeness out on others.
+That is hurt speaking and attention seeking.

 Vulnerability is safe because vulnerability has boundaries and is actually a way we can honor the relationship we have with another by showing them the genuineness of ourselves and journey.

 A friend is someone who values what’s in the heart of another.
 When we see people as friends and not objects or targets to shoot down because we are uncomfortable, we have an opportunity for connection.